yeahml/yeahml/README.md

 3. Autoencoders
 4. GANs

 ### TODO and in Progress

-- handle instance id when not present in the dasaset (mnist) - include warning
+- handle instance id when not present in the dataset (mnist) - include warning
 - include 'WIPE' option to delete current logs as needed
 - support additional metrics
 - regression support (use Cali Housing)
 - include documentation on what is possible (likely when the project is a little further along)
 - don't wipe directories when running eval
 - handle class imbalance (this is a bit loaded...)
-- find way to simplify/standarize input type (beyond the current three tfrecords)
+- find way to simplify/standardize input type (beyond the current three tfrecords)
 - find way to automate the reshaping of the label from the batch
 - output preds csv (with format string) -- could be useful for competitions
 - load params from specified paths for specified layers (beyond the default file)